The entire KAUST community extends its congratulations and best wishes to the...

-All fall and spring semester students who would like to waive BU Student Health Insurance MUST submit an online insurance waiver request using the Student Link.
-All summer students can waive using a paper form.
-This form will be available after you have been accepted to CELOP.
-No paper forms will be provided for the fall and spring semesters.
+Accepted fall and spring semester semesters who would like to waive BU Student Health Insurance must submit an online insurance waiver request.
+Accepted summer semester students can waive using a paper form that we will provide.

-The BU Student Accounting Services office will review your request and reply with their decision.The fees for BU Student Health Insurance Plan will stay on your account if you do not submit the online waiver or if your insurance plan is denied by the BU Student Accounting Office.
+The BU Student Accounting Services office reviews all waiver requests to determine eligibility reply with their decision.The fees for the BU Student Health Insurance Plan will stay on your account if you do not submit the online waiver or if your insurance plan is denied by the BU Student Accounting Office.